Kong/kong-pongo/README.md

       - --username=kong
       disable: ${SERVICE_DISABLE_HEALTHCHECK:-false}
 ```
-Furthermore, if health checks disabled the `pongo.sh` will wait 5 seconds for any dependency to become healthy.
-This cae be adjusted setting the environment variable `SERVICE_DISABLE_HEALTHCHECK_WAIT`, additionally.
+Furthermore, if health checks are disabled the `pongo.sh` will wait 5 seconds for any dependency to become healthy.
+This can be adjusted setting the environment variable `SERVICE_DISABLE_HEALTHCHECK_WAIT`, additionally.

 ### Dependency troubleshooting